-Residents are responsible for the condition and care of the accommodation to withthey are assigned and shall reimburse the University for all damage to, or loss of university fixtures, furnishings, or property furnished under the contract.
-Charges for damages and cleaning will be assessed to the student and should be paid promptly.
-Please refer to information regarding your RCR for damages assessed.
+Residents are responsible for the condition and care of the accommodation to which they are assigned and shall reimburse the University for all damage to, or loss of university fixtures, furnishings, or property furnished under the contract.
+Charges for damage and cleaning will be assessed to the student and should be paid promptly.
+Please refer to information regarding your Move In Inspection for damages assessed.